EluriRajesh/C-Programs-for-Practice/README.md

 # Programs

 1).
-Fibbonacci series: Program to display any given number of integers of the Fibonacci series.
-In the Fibonacci series, each number is equal to the sum of the two numbers that precede it.
+Fibbonacci series: The Fibonacci series is a sequence of numbers in which each number (after the first two) is the sum of the two preceding ones.
+The sequence typically starts with 0 and 1.
+Therefore, the first few terms in the Fibonacci series are:
+0, 1, 1, 2, 3, 5, 8, 13, 21, 34, ...

 ```csharp
 using System;